-The fist thing you need to do is import your S/MIME certificate to Outlook.
-To do this simply follow the steps below:
+The first thing you need to do is import your S/MIME certificate to Outlook.
+To do this, simply follow the steps below:

 - Mouse over the top-left of your Outlook window and navigate through File > Options > Trust Center > Trust Center Settings > Email Security.

 - You should see an option to import your certificate, labeled Import/Export, so give it a click.

 - A new window will pop up, and you'll need to make sure that the option to Import existing ID from file is highlighted.

 - Next, select Browse to find your certificate.